 For this project, this meant talking to wedding planners.
 On the topic of wedding etiquette, my first thought was to reach out to etiquette experts, such as the team at The Emily Post Institute.
 Yet I went with wedding planners because I knew that they could provide me with all things etiquette, plus real-world tips on how to incorporate those rules into modern scenarios facing the couples who are their clients today.

 You know the title or level of expertise you need, so how do you find the experts?

-Here, a few places you can begin your search:
+Here, are a few places you can begin your search: